BARRY BOYCE

 Lava contains several minerals, including iron.
 The iron can readily be seen in cinder cones, when lava, gas, and solids loosely clump together into what is called scoria.
 This material is vessicular

-(has air pockets), and is light and crumbly.
+(has air pockets), and is light and crumbly

 Eventually, the primordial combination of minerals, moisture, and maybe a little bird poop, provides enough of a "growing mix" for a pioneering plant, such as lava cactus, shown above.
 Some of us have jokingly called this the "beginning of the rain forest".
 In Hawaii, the vegetation could start within a hundred

-years or so after an eruption, whereas in Galápagos it often takes thousands of years.
+years or so after an eruption, whereas in

 The difference - 200 inches of rain per year versus 10!